JuliaManifolds/Manifolds.jl/docs/src/interface.md

 Order = [:macro, :type, :function]
 ```

-## ArrayManifold
+## ValidationManifold

-[`ArrayManifold`](@ref) is a simple decorator that “decorates” a manifold with tests that all involved arrays are correct.
+[`ValidationManifold`](@ref) is a simple decorator that “decorates” a manifold with tests that all involved arrays are correct.
 For example involved input and output paratemers are checked before and after running a function, repectively.
 This is done by calling [`is_manifold_point`](@ref) or [`is_tangent_vector`](@ref) whenever applicable.

 ```@autodocs
 Modules = [Manifolds, ManifoldsBase]
-Pages = ["ArrayManifold.jl"]
+Pages = ["ValidationManifold.jl"]
 Order = [:macro, :type, :function]
 ```